TA1312/supernote-a5x/readme.md

 ## Reason for disclosure

 See above.
 Given physical access this device can not be considered secure for any highly sensitive data.
-Also since Ratta promised to allow sideloading anyways as well as seeing the device coming wide open with a preinstalled su binary, test keys, open boot loader, (disabled) adb interface and other open doors I assume this will not create any unexpected inconvenience.
+I am not a security person.
+This cost me a weekend of gathering publicly available data.
+Any person or party motivated enough and more talented than me will be quicker.
+Also since Ratta promised to allow sideloading anyways as well as seeing the device coming wide open with a preinstalled su binary, public test keys, open boot loader, (disabled) adb interface and other open doors I assume this will not create any unexpected inconvenience.

 ## GIVE ME FILES!!!!!